-Mark Schroeder has been the CEO of German American Bancorp, Inc. (NASDAQ:GABC) since 1999.
+In 1999 Mark Schroeder was appointed CEO of German American Bancorp, Inc. (NASDAQ:GABC).
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we’ll look at a snap shot of the business growth.
-And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-This process should give us an idea about how appropriately the CEO is paid.
+Next, we'll consider growth that the business demonstrates.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Mark Schroeder's Compensation Compare With Similar Sized Companies?

-According to our data, German American Bancorp, Inc. has a market capitalization of US$730m, and pays its CEO total annual compensation worth US$1.1m.
-(This number is for the twelve months until 2017).
-While we always look at total compensation first, we note that the salary component is less, at US$375k.
-We looked at a group of companies with market capitalizations from US$400m to US$1.6b, and the median CEO compensation was US$2.2m.
+Our data indicates that German American Bancorp, Inc. is worth US$938m, and total annual CEO compensation was reported as US$922k for the year to December 2018.
+We think total compensation is more important but we note that the CEO salary is lower, at US$390k.
+We looked at a group of companies with market capitalizations from US$400m to US$1.6b, and the median CEO total compensation was US$2.5m.

 Is German American Bancorp, Inc. Growing?

-German American Bancorp, Inc. has increased its earnings per share (EPS) by an average of 12% a year, over the last three years (using a line of best fit).
-In the last year, its revenue is up 15%.
+Over the last three years German American Bancorp, Inc. has grown its earnings per share (EPS) by an average of 12% per year (using a line of best fit).
+In the last year, its revenue is up 28%.

 Has German American Bancorp, Inc. Been A Good Investment?

-It is relatively rare to see a modestly paid CEO when performance is so impressive.
-It would be even more positive if company insiders are buying shares.
+Many would consider this to indicate that the pay is modest since the business is growing.
+While some might be keen on seeing higher returns, our short analysis has not produced any evidence to suggest Mark Schroeder is overcompensated.
+It's great to see a company that pays its CEO reasonably, even while growing.
+It would be an additional positive if insiders are buying shares.
 Whatever your view on compensation, you might want to check if insiders are buying or selling German American Bancorp shares (free trial).